Best Nootropics for Sleep

 For those who don't know, adenosine triphosphate is the fuel that your body uses to keep all of your cells going.

-It’s very important for a number of different functions, including muscle growth and recovery, which is why athletes take creatine, which increases ATP levels.
+Its very important for a number of different functions, including muscle growth and recovery, which is why athletes take creatine, which increases ATP levels.

 However, when related to sleep, the going theory at the time is that adenosine, which is created during the day, leads to your body needing to replenish your energy stores through the night, which is done by sleeping.
 This so-called natural homeostatic sleep drive reminds you that it's time to sleep.